danielsz/mmailer/README.md

 * [X] Command-line interface
 * [] Documentation

-## Spam & motivation
+## Spam

+Mmailer is a mail sending tool.
+Don't use it for spamming purposes.
 Spam is evil.
-This is not a spammer's tool.
-I wrote this so as to send a newsletter to my users.

 ## Contributing